Sid72020123/scratchconnect/README.md

 ### Error with Turbowarp Cloud?

-Sometimes there mat be error with the Turbowarp Cloud.
+Sometimes there may be an error with the Turbowarp Cloud.
 Some Basic Errors are:

 **1. I can't change the Cloud Variable Value**